-A great small bedroom storage hack is creating capsules within your wardrobe is an organizing hack that will make dressing for every day and different situations so much easier.
+A great small bedroom storage hack is creating capsules within your wardrobe that will make dressing for every day and different situations so much easier.

 'In each capsule, I group clothing by type (tops, skirts, dresses, pants) then by color, and I typically start with white, followed by ROYGBV (the 'rainbow' scheme of red, orange, yellow, green, blue violet), tans, brown, then black,' says Janelle.
 'These all also hang in order of least coverage to most coverage, (for instance- for tops I hang them from camisole, tank, short sleeve, 3/4th, to long sleeve).'

 Now it's time to start putting your clothes, shoes, and accessories back into the closet.
 A good place to start with this seemingly mammoth task is to plan where each of your categories would work best.